kranzuft/AERRDM-DOCS/mobile_process.rst

 Receiving Requests
 ******************

-Once you are logged into the mobile application, the application will wait until a request is received from the web application.
+Once you are logged into the mobile app, the application will wait until a request is received from the web application.
 This screen does not require user input.

 .. figure:: img/mobile_awaiting_request_manual.png
     :scale: 33%